 He coordinated collaborating research on arsenic contamination of groundwater with Massachusetts Institute of Technology (MIT, USA), University of Cincinnati (UC, USA), Columbia University (USA), United Nations University (UNU), Swiss Federal Institute of Aquatic Science & Technology (EAWAG) and University of Miyazaki (Japan).
 Research work in collaboration with MIT resulted in a breakthrough in the understanding the mechanism of arsenic contamination of groundwater and joint works with international scientist helped to develop a policy direction to ensure arsenic-safe water in arsenic affected areas.
 He has over 160 high quality publications having large number of citations of his works in scholarly literature.
 He authored and edited 20 books held in 154 libraries worldwide.
 He contributed few chapters in books published by globally reputed publishers and organizations.

 Professor Ahmed has significant contribution to building academic and research institutions in the country.
 He established the best Environmental Engineering Education and Research Facilities in the country and founded International Training Network (ITN) Centre for Water Supply and Waste Management at BUET.
 He contributed towards establishment of Petroleum Engineering Department, Centre for Continuing Education, and Centre for Environment and Resource Management at BUET as Project Manager of the BUET- UA (University of Alberta) Linkage Project under which these department and Centres were established.
 Prof. Ahmed contributed towards establishment of Military Institute of Technology (MIST) as a Member of the Committee constituted by the Hon’able Prime Minister, Government of the People’s Republic of Bangladesh for establishment of this institute.
 He designed Civil and Environmental Engineering Programs of Islamic University of Technology (IUT), Shajalal University of Science and Technology (SUST) and North-South University (NSU).
-He enhanced the academic standard of Civil Engineering, Electrical and Electronic Engineering and Computer Science and Engineering programs of Stamford University Bangladesh and earn professional recognition through accreditation of the Institution of Engineers, Bangladesh.
+He enhanced the academic standard of Civil Engineering, Electrical and Electronic Engineering and Computer Science and Engineering programs of Stamford University Bangladesh and earned professional recognition through accreditation of the Institution of Engineers, Bangladesh.
 Professional recognition of Architecture Program of Stamford University Bangladesh was also achieved through accreditation of the Institute of Architecture Bangladesh.
 He established Institutional Quality Assurance Cell (IQAC) to further enhance quality of education at Stamford University Bangladesh.